kjj6198/MH-Z14A-arduino/README.md

 * Make sure power supply range is stable and fit, or sensor might output very low number (e.g: 410ppm)
 * At beginning (around 30 seconds), the sensor response is not correct.
+* When doing zero point calibration, put MH-Z14A sensor in outdoor that CO2 level is 400ppm.